 Is the vehicle considered waste?

-If you are going to export a car or another vehicle that can be considered a wreck/waste (lacking EU approval), you have to contact the Norwegian Environment Agency.
+If you are going to export a car or another vehicle that can be considered a wreck/waste (lacking EU approval), you can read more on the Norwegian Environment Agency's website.

 Read more about this on the Norwegian Environment Agency's website (in Norwegian)